AlexRogalskiy/sample-apps/hello-world/README.txt

    t2.micro)
 d) environment-ecs-size-2.yaml shows how to customize the size of the ECS cluster (default cluster size is 1)
+e) environment-gke.yaml - for deployments on Google Container Engine (GKE)

 ==================
 Deploying locally